-During Phase 2 of the vaccination campaign, WDH expects the vaccine will be in greater supply and will likely be available to anyone who would like to receive it.
+During Phase 2, WDH expects vaccines will be in greater supply and will likely be available to anyone who would like to receive them.
 Individuals with limited access to healthcare and vaccines will be a focus for public health agencies in Phase 2.